 Event category– Filter by event category.

 Distance– Filter by distance.
 This only comes up if you’ve already searched under “Near” above.
 By default, that search shows events with an 8-mile radius.
 The filter bar lets you expand or narrow that range.

 City– Filter by town/city.

 We invite all organizers of Hudson Valley events to submit info using our online submission form.
-Most cultural and community events will be listed for free.
-Paid workshops, classes and some other types of events may be subject to a small fee.
+Many cultural and community events are listed for free.
+Others, including paid workshops, classes and events admission fees, are to a small fee.
 All event listings are subject to review by our calendar editor.
 Some submissions which appear online may not appear in print due to space constraints.
 All listings are published at Ulster Publishing’s discretion.